MoayedAljaddawi24/assignment-3/README.md

 2. Choose **Alphabetical** — cards should reorder immediately (A→Z by title).
 3. Switch back to **Recently updated** — cards reorder based on their `data-date` metadata.
 4. Apply category filters, a search term, and/or favorites-only; verify the sort order respects those constraints while staying consistent.

+### Testing the AI Career Coach
+1. Scroll to **AI Career Coach**, pick a focus + time, and click **Generate tip**.
+2. Confirm the tip headline, paragraph, and bullet actions update dynamically.
+3. Change the selections multiple times to see varied AI insights.
+4. Temporarily block `assets/data/ai-insights.json` (DevTools > Network > Block URL) to ensure the UI shows a graceful error.

 ### Testing Accessibility & Performance Tweaks
 1. Press `Tab` immediately after loading the page — focus should jump to the **Skip to main content** link, and pressing `Enter` should move focus into `<main>`.